DFKI-AID/stepDP/readme.md

 ### Changes to the Platform
 ## Import into IntelliJ
-File > Open > choose pom.xml in src and "open as project"
+File > Open > choose pom.xml in src and "open as project".
+This process should be similar for other IDEs.

 ## Components
+This section describes all components of the dialog platform.
+Each component has a small task and are interchangeable with different implementations.

 ### Rules
 - Rules are an immutuable data structure.
 They don't change.
 If they have to be changed, it is necessary to create a new rule and remove the old one.
 However, rule may use the state of a behavior (which is state persistent or immutable).